Kanzi: Research programs

 A similar study on the flaking abilities of chimpanzees failed to recreate the findings with Kanzi.
-The authors suggest that the discrepancies in findings are due to the differences in rearing backgrounds of the subjects.
-Whilst Kanzi spent a significant portion of his life around humans and being trained by them (leading to a high level of enculturation), the chimpanzees in the more recent study were not trained in or shown how to make or use flakes (or in any other human behaviours).
-This may explain why Kanzi was able to develop flaking after observing humans, and the chimpanzees in the recent study were not.
+The authors suggest that the discrepancies in findings are due to the differences in training of the subjects.
+When Kanzi was given a human demonstration on how to complete the task, another study which was done on chimpanzees did not use human demonstrations.
+Instead, the chimpanzees were simply given the items.
+The human demonstration that was provided for Kanzi, but not the chimpanzees, may explain why Kanzi was able to develop flaking after observing humans, and the chimpanzees in the recent study were not.

-In a study by Johns Hopkins University's Social and Cognitive Origins researchers published in February 2025 in Proceedings of the National Academy of Sciences, the research group "worked with three male bonobos, Nyota, 25; Kanzi, 43; and Teco, 13".
-If the researcher interacting with the bonobo [Kanzi or one of the other two] asked "Where's the grape?" but had clearly seen the treat being hidden, the bonobo "would usually sit still and wait for the treat" during the 10-second wait after the question; "but when [the researcher] hadn't seen where the treat was hidden, the ape would quickly point to the right cup—sometimes quite demonstratively".
-The study is "the first [such work] to replicate in a controlled setting similar findings from the wild".
+In a study by Johns Hopkins University's Social and Cognitive Origins researchers published in February 2025 in Proceedings of the National Academy of Sciences, the research group worked with three male bonobos: 43 year old Kanzi, 25 year old Nyota, and 13 year old Teco.
+In this study, the bonobos were placed next to each other, while the researchers presented several cups, and placed treats such as grapes or Cheerios underneath one of them.
+When the researcher interacting with the bonobo (Kanzi or one of the other two) asked "Where's the grape?" while clearly knowing where the grape was, the bonobo "would usually sit still and wait for the treat" during the 10-second wait after the question.
+But in a scenario where it was obvious that the researcher did not know the whereabouts of the treat, the ape would quickly point to the right cup.
 Johns Hopkins assistant professor Chris Krupenye noted "The results also suggest apes can simultaneously hold two conflicting world views in their mind.
 They know exactly where the food is, and at the same time, they know that their partner's view of the same situation is missing that information" and that "this so-called theory of mind supports many of the capacities" behind advanced human capabilities and social organization and "demonstrates the rich mental foundations that humans and other apes share".

-Anecdotes

-Kanzi was recognized for his ability to "evoke absent objects, invent new formulas to describe elements whose names he did not know...he had a certain notion of time and seemed to understand another's point of view."
-The following are anecdotes, rather than experimental demonstrations.
+Language